2026 Statistics PhD Survey

 |---|---|---|---|

-Academia's view on AIs and the labor market is related to their forecast of future hiring for statistics PhDs:
+Academia's view on AI and the labor market is related to their forecast of a slowdown in hiring of statistics PhDs2:

 | Demand Outlook | Tech (N=22) | Academia (N=24) | Other (N=20) |